Written by Sarah Elisabeth Johnson for MonaCorona.com.

 Luxury in New Zealand

 With lush landscapes, jaw-droppingly beautiful scenery around every turn, and award-winning food, wine, beer, and coffee, New Zealand is on everyone’s bucket list.
 While many go as backpackers, traipsing around the country in hired vans and used cars, hitchhiking to the next hot spot, there are plenty of others who prefer to travel in style.
-Luckily, luxury and New Zealand go hand in hand and as a New Zealand trip planner, I’m here to tell you why.
+Luckily, luxury and New Zealand go hand in hand and I’m here to tell you why.

 New Zealand, a Basic Introduction